dbca-wa/ledger/README.md

 These fields require an `options` attribute, which is the list of options for either the combo box or set of radiobuttons.
-This is a list of objects with each object requiring a `value` and `label` attribute. `value` is the actual value that will be stored in the database and `label` is the verbose version of the value (or whatever is required).
-An optional field `defaultBlank` can be set to true if the initial chosen option in the combo box should be *Please Choose* for `select` fields or no radiobuttons selected for `radiobuttons` fields.
+This is a list of objects with each object requiring a `value` and `label` attribute. `value` is the actual value that will be stored in the database and `label` is the verbose version of the value.
+An optional field `defaultBlank` can be set to true if the initial chosen option in the combo box should be blank for `select` fields or no radiobuttons selected for `radiobuttons` fields.
 If `defaultBlank` is not set or false, the first option will be selected as default.

 ```
 {
     "type": "select",
     "name": "ap_association",
     "label": "Association to applicant",
+    "defaultBlank": true
     "options": [
         {
             "value": "volunteer",